- Course Number:

 - Lecture/Lab Hours:

 - Lab Hours:

 Course DescriptionStudies literary arts and cultural expressions by Native American authors.
 Considers Native American literatures in their national, historical, cultural, geographical, political, and legal contexts.
 Prioritizes Indigenous experience, worldview, and intellectual traditions in the study of Native literatures.
 Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 English 240 inevitably encompasses such issues as multiculturalism, ethnic identification, social justice, racism, genocide, land ownership, environmental degradation, and many others.
-Like most literature courses, English 240 ventures into the territory of many other disciplines, such as history, political science, sociology, ethics, religion, geography, mythology, folklore, and anthropology.
+Like most literature courses, English 240 ventures into the territory of many other disciplines, such as multimedia art, linguistics, political science, history, sociology, ethics, religion, geography, folklore, and anthropology.

 Intended Outcomes for the course